suxuekun/libpyiotcloud/_setup_devguide/README.md

     <b>PYTHON device simulator</b>

 		B. Type "pip install -r requirements.py.txt"

 		C. In Windows, update HOST variable in device_simulator.py.bat to the docker-machine ip In Mac OS,  update HOST variable in device_simulator.py.sh to the docker-machine ip
 		   // Refer to value of "docker-machine ip"
+		   // In Windows, the default value is 192.168.99.100
+		   // In Mac OS, the default value is 127.0.0.1 or localhost

+		D. Open the IoT Portal and register a device.
+		   // Go to the device page and copy the UUID, Serial Number and MAC Address

+		E. Update the following variables in device_simulator.py.bat/device_simulator.py.sh:
+		   // DEVICE_ID, DEVICE_SERIAL, DEVICE_MACADD - these are retrieved from the device registration
+		   // DEVICE_SECRETKEY - please ask me

-		D. In Windows, run device_simulator.py.bat
+		F. In Windows, run device_simulator.py.bat
 		   In Mac OS,  run device_simulator.py.sh

-		E. You should see "Device is now ready! ..."
+		G. You should see "Device is now ready! ..."
 		   This means the device simulator is now connected to the dockerized backend on local machine.

     <b>NODEJS device simulator</b>